thainamhoang/adasite/index.md

 1930-1939 etc. As visualising even 1000 nodes would be computationally heavy, all the following graphs use year 2012 as an example (388 nodes).

+We have already talked a lot about the "success".
+In the context of the movies we decided to use IMDB rating as the reflection of "success".
+We used freely accessible [IMDB ratings](https://developer.imdb.com/non-commercial-datasets/) and merged it with the existing data.

 {% include analysis/hex.html %}

-IMDB ratings are nicely distributed and mostly between 4 and 8.
+Ratings are nicely distributed and mostly between 4 and 8.
 This is good to keep in mind when performing correlation analysis - one of the arguments is almost normally distributed and if it so for the other one, we can use parametric methods.